wildmountainfarms/solarthing-android/README.md

 * Tolerate unknown packet types
 * Integrate with Renogy Rover Packets
 * Fragmented packets
+* Allow different packet types in a single packet collection

 ### Contributing
 Contributions are welcome.
 Right now this app is set up for my specific use case: